Charles-Zhang-Parcel/PV1_Neo_TestBuilds/README.md

 ## Setup

-All key components are implemented inside `Parcel.Shared` assembly, the front end is implemented in `Parcel.Neo`, and all functional components are implemented in various **Toolboxes**.
+All key components are implemented inside `Parcel.Neo.Shared` assembly, the front end is implemented in `Parcel.Neo`, and all functional components are implemented in various **Toolboxes**.

 1. Simply open `.sln` solution
 2. Run `Parcel.Neo` project